Frequently Asked Questions

 What should I wear?

-Obviously, you wouldn’t want to show up at our barn in your finest designer clothing.
-Dress comfortably!
-And dress to fit the weather.
-Due to our cool and sometimes-unpredictable mountain climate, we advise dressing in layers.
+Obviously, you wouldn’t want to show up at our barn in your finest designer clothing, but do dress comfortably, and dress to fit the weather.
+Due to our cool and sometimes unpredictable mountain climate, we advise dressing in layers.
 Sessions might start out at one temperature, but become much cooler or warmer as they progress.
+Close-toed shoes is recommended as well.

-Horses are uniquely attuned to their environment, and to everyone in it.
-They are continually assessing leadership and communication skills in the people they encounter, and then respond honestly and without hesitation to that information.
-For this reason, they are invaluable resources in regards to professional development.
+Horses are uniquely attuned to their environment, and to everything and everyone in it.
+They are continually observing the people they encounter, and then respond honestly and without hesitation to that information.
+For this reason, they are invaluable resources in countless scenarios!

 Will we ride the horses?